 https://vimeo.com/105355226 Moon Book film – Unbinding the Book, 2014 -15

 USA – (Corning Museum of Glass, Vermont Studio Center Fellowship & Alden B Dow Fellowship), Canada – (Banff Residency, Gibraltar Point, Toronto, Arts City, Winnipeg), Cuba – (Forest Artists Exchange), Belgium – (Brasschaat), Netherlands – (Drenthe Residency), Sweden (Sofiero Castle), Germany (Hannover).

 http://www.cmog.org/bio/helen-schell Corning Museum of Glass

 EDUCATION & public engagement

-Specialist space themed workshops & presentations include the Moon, Mars, Solar System, Orbital Debris, Rockets & Robots, and Cosmic Science for Arts Catalyst, World Monument Fund, London Science Museum, IOP, British Science Festival, Laing Gallery, Centre for Life, Celebrate Science and many schools nationwide.
-I offer a series of specialist space themed STEAM projects for venues around the country.
+I devise specialist STEAM, space themed workshops & presentations which include the Moon, Mars, Solar System, Orbital Debris, Rockets & Robots, Smart Materials and Cosmic Science for Arts Catalyst, World Monument Fund, Science Museum, IoP, British Science Festival, Laing Gallery, Centre for Life, Celebrate Science, Cambridge Festival of Ideas, UK Space Gateway and many schools nationwide.
+I create and offer a series of specialist space themed STEAM projects for venues around the country.